iotaledger/wasp/documentation/docs/guide/chains_and_nodes/running-a-node.md

 ## Exposing a Port

-You can expose a port by
+If you wish to expose a port, please follow the [instructions in the official Docker docs](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose).